Financial help if you are looking for work or participating in approved activities that may increase your chances of finding a job.

 Read more about owing money and how to avoid a debt.

-You may be eligible to receive part of your Centrelink payment in advance.
-Accessing an advance payment depends on the type of payment you receive, how long you have been receiving it and the amount that you receive.
+You may be eligible to receive part of your income support payment in advance, depending on how long you have been getting it and the amount that you get.

 A free, confidential service that provides education and information on financial and lifestyle issues to all Australians.

 If you have any questions, speak to your jobactive provider.

 Read more about jobactive on the Department of Employment website or call their National Customer Service Line on 1800 805 260.

 Our social workers can help you during difficult times by providing counselling, support and information.